smarunich/llm-d-inference-sim/README.md

 - `echo` mode: the response contains the same text that was received in the request.
 For `/v1/chat/completions` the last message for the role=`user` is used.
 - `random` mode: the response is randomly chosen from a set of pre-defined sentences.

-Additionally, the simulator can inject OpenAI API compatible error responses for testing error handling using the `failure-injection-rate` parameter.

-Additionally, the simulator can inject OpenAI API compatible error responses for testing error handling using the `failure-injection-rate` parameter.

 Timing of the response is defined by the `time-to-first-token` and `inter-token-latency` parameters.
 In case P/D is enabled for a request, `kv-cache-transfer-latency` will be used instead of `time-to-first-token`.

 For a request with `stream=true`: `time-to-first-token` or `kv-cache-transfer-latency` defines the delay before the first token is returned, `inter-token-latency` defines the delay between subsequent tokens in the stream.